aljrico/lagom/_posts/2018-04-21-bitcoin-currency.md

 The value of bitcoin is seldom talked about in relation to goods and services, it is always in terms of dollars.
 So dollars are the *Unit of Account* in this sense.
 Not the bitcoin.

+Some argue that the Unit of Account vary from region to region or even from person to person.
+Euro is definitely a unit of account for people in Euro countries, and Yen is the unit of account for people in Japan.
+But that does not face my point, because nobody in no region on Earth uses Bitcoin as his Unit of Account.
+They'd always need a local or global currency to know the value of a Bitcoin, no by its own.
+This may change in some years, but it is not the present situation.

 Maybe because people is not using bitcoin so much in their every day lifes, or perhaps because of a lack of price stability; but it is clear that bitcoin is not being used as a *Unit of Account* yet.
 And does not look to being used as such in any near future.

 ---

-At this moment, it seems that the people that has bitcoins makes two very different uses out of it.
+At this moment, it seems that the people that has bitcoins make two very different uses out of it.
 It either expects to avoid taxes or fees, or it expects its value to grow higher and make some profit.
 The latter use is what inflates speculatives bubbles.

+It is also true that blockchain decentralized programs have huge potential and people want to use them somehow.

+Cryptocurrencies - more broadly - hahve value in that the technology beneath them happens to be innovative and useful.
+The nature of their relationship to the users is unique in that it is a hybrid of the anonymity of cash and the ease of credit cards and the security of a vault.
+Also, in order to become more popular, these currencies need the applications built for them to become easier over time.
+Allowing the average guy to use them whils feeling *safe*.